Wobblyyyy/docs/binary/introduction.md

 ## All about logic gates!
 Yay!
 We're finally here.
 There are quite a few logic gates.
-I'm going to name & describe each of them here, and will then go more in-depth on how the logic gate actually functions.
+I'm going to name and describe each of them here, and will then go more in-depth on how the logic gate actually functions.
 ```
 NAME  | ALIAS